Albatross of The Petrel Station

 Scientific name: Thalassarche steadi

-White-capped Albatross are our most regularly encountered albatross species, and one that helps make offshore Tutukaka such a consistently rewarding place to view albatross.
-Numbers are highest from autumn through spring, although one or two can still turn up in summer.
+White-capped Albatross are our most regularly encountered albatross species, and we can get good numbers offshore from autumn through spring, although one or two can still turn up in summer.

-They are the largest of the lesser albatross group, with wingspans up to 2.6 metres, and are striking, elegant birds that often give excellent views as they sweep effortlessly around the boat.
+Theses striking seabirds are the largest of the lesser albatross group, with a impressive wingspan up to 2.6 metres, and often give excellent views as they sweep effortlessly around the boat.
 Seeing several of them together is always a pleasure.

 When seen: December (only encountered once)